rbisdorff/Digraph3/docSphinx/tutorial.rst

   VT |                                                                                     +0.40

 It is remarquable that all pairwise valued ordinal correlation indexes *tau(x,y)* appear to be small, except the *diagonal* ones.
 The reflexive indexes *tau(x,x)* would trivially all amount to +1.0 in a plainly determined case.
 Here they indicate a reflexive normalized determination score *d*, i.e. how many movies a critic did actually evaluate.
-The lower *D*, the less movies a critic has evaluated.
-Critic *JPT*, the editor of the Graffiti magazine for instance, evaluated all but one ((600-2*24)/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion ((600-420)/600 = 0.14667).
+The lower *d* appears, the less movies a critic has evaluated.
+Critic *JPT*, the editor of the Graffiti magazine for instance, evaluated all but one (*d* = 24*23/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion (*d* = 10*9/600 = 0.15).

-To get a picture of the actual divergence of rating opinions, we may develop a *Principal Component Analysis* ([10]_) of the correlation matrix shown above.
+To get a picture of the actual divergence of rating opinions concerning jointly seen pairs of movies, we may develop a *Principal Component Analysis* ([10]_) of the *tau* correlation matrix.
 The 3D plot of the first 3 principal axes is shown below.

->>> g.export3DplotOfCriteriaCorrelation()
+>>> g.export3DplotOfCriteriaCorrelation(ValuedCorrelation=False)

 .. image:: correlationPCA.png
    :alt: 3D plot of criteria correlation PCA
    :width: 500 px
    :align: center

 The first 3 principal axes support together about 70% of the total inertia.
 Most excentric and different in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
 On the second principal axis with 23.7.7% inertia, it is the people press versus the cultural critical press.
-And, on the third axis with still 19.3% inertia, the written press appears opposed to the radio press.
+And, on the third axis with still 19.3% inertia, the written medias appear opposed to the radio media.

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of a digraph (see introduction tutorial of the :py:mod:`digraphs` module).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of an outranking digraph (see introduction tutorial of the :py:mod:`digraphs` module).

 Let us indeed first have a look at the pairwise asymmetric part of the *at least as well as rated*, namely the *better rated* opinions of the movie critics.